Fall Planning for Your Finances

 Rethink your holiday budget

-Especially given recent inflation, holiday shopping and travel may cost more this year.
-Before buying gifts for everyone on your list, consider first setting a budget for planned year-end spending, also keeping in mind any service providers and special people in your life to whom you’d like to give holiday bonuses.
+Holiday shopping and travel often come with increased expenses, making it important to plan ahead financially.
+Before buying gifts for everyone on your list during this spending season, consider first setting a budget, keeping in mind any service providers and special people in your life to whom you’d like to give holiday bonuses.

 Talk with your Morgan Stanley Financial Advisor to discuss your year-end plans.